hihailey/hihailey/README.md

  <img align="right" width="150px" src= "https://user-images.githubusercontent.com/65589560/172493591-fd2432b4-1499-4ebc-b8fd-098fc18dec43.png" >

- I studied Full Stack Web Development at BCIT and just graduated it 🎓!
-(2022, May) <br>
+ I studied Full Stack Web Development at BCIT and just graduated 🎓!
+(May, 2022) <br>
- I love learning something new and share the knowledge with other people.
-Feel free to contact me if anyone want to share something or talk with me!
+ I love learning something new and sharing the knowledge with other people.
+Feel free to contact me if anyone wants to share something or talk with me!

   ### 🔧 Technologies & Tools